 Before proceeding, a tip on the amount of lemon juice to add to the avocado mayonnaise.

-– If you prefer a more delicate flavor, the amount of juice to add should be between 1.4 and 2 teaspoons at most.
+– If you prefer a milder flavor, the amount of juice to add is between 1.5 and 2 teaspoons at most.

-– If you prefer a “stronger” flavor, suitable especially to accompany fried fish, roasts, or boiled dishes, add 3 teaspoons.
+– If instead, you desire a “stronger” flavor, especially suitable to accompany fried fish, roasts, or boiled dishes, the amount to add is 3 teaspoons.
 Taste at the end and adjust according to your preferences.

-– Furthermore, to ensure the mayonnaise’s flavor is balanced, consider the amount of pulp extracted from the fruit.
-In my case, having extracted 182 grams of pulp, I added only 2 teaspoons of juice which provided just the right acidity that I like; adjust accordingly to your taste.
+– Additionally, for the mayonnaise flavor to be balanced, you must also consider the amount of pulp obtained from the fruit.
+In my case, having obtained 6.4 oz of pulp, I added only 2 teaspoons of juice, which gave it just the right acidity that I like; adjust based on your taste.

 Let’s prepare our “mayonnaise”

-Wash and sterilize a glass jar with an airtight lid, with a capacity of 1 cup, which we will use to store the avocado mayonnaise.
+Wash and sterilize a glass jar with a hermetic lid, 8.8 oz in size, which we will use to store the avocado mayonnaise.

-Wash the avocado, score the skin all around, and then twist the two halves in opposite directions to easily separate them.
+Wash the avocado, cut around the skin, and then twist the two halves in opposite directions to easily separate them.

-Remove the pit and, using a spoon, extract all the soft and “buttery” pulp of the fruit and transfer it to the blender glass.
+Remove the pit, and with the help of a teaspoon, extract all the soft and “buttery” pulp of the fruit and transfer it into the blender cup.

-From an avocado that weighed about 8.8 oz (as stated on the label), after removing the pit and skin, I obtained 6.4 oz of pulp (the pit was quite large).
+From an avocado weighing 8.8 oz as stated on the label, after removing the pit and skin, I obtained 6.4 oz of pulp (the pit was quite large).

-Add the salt, lemon juice, some finely grated lemon zest, and blend until you achieve a creamy texture.
+Add the salt, lemon juice, a bit of finely grated lemon zest, and blend until you get a cream.

-Finally, add the oil in two parts, only when the first portion has been absorbed, continuing to blend.
+Finally, add the oil in two parts, and only when the first part has been absorbed, continue blending.
 It will take about 5-7 minutes in total to obtain our delicious sauce of a wonderful bright emerald green.

-Transfer the avocado mayonnaise into the clean and dry jar, seal it, and store it in the fridge.
-It’s ready to use, but if you let it rest for a few hours, the flavors and aromas will balance even more.
+Transfer the avocado mayonnaise into the clean and dry jar, close it, and store it in the fridge.
+It is ready to use, but if you let it rest for a few hours, it will become even more balanced in flavors and aromas.

-Extra idea.
-If you wish to customize the mayonnaise, you can divide it into several parts and flavor it as you like with garlic (without skin and inner sprout), parsley or celery (only the leaves), sun-dried tomatoes, curry, etc. However, it is important that the spices are added at the beginning and blended together with the avocado pulp, then we can add the oil as described above.
+An extra idea.
+If you wish to personalize the mayonnaise, you can divide it into several parts and flavor it as you like with garlic (peeled and without the inner sprout), parsley or celery (leaves only), sun-dried tomatoes, curry, etc. However, it is important that the spices are added at the beginning and blended together with the avocado pulp, then you can add the oil as described above.

 Bon appetit